dk14/crypto/README.md

 This folder contains research on RSA/DH/ECC cryptography.

 > **This is hand-written notebooks*, NOT AI-generated* (except for one).
-[Chats]([here](https://github.com/dk14/crypto/blob/main/chats) with AI prove it was generating fiction (eg, talking to me about lattice theory which is useless for practical work with DLP).
+[Chats](https://github.com/dk14/crypto/blob/main/chats) with AI (GPT-OSS, "critical" "thinking" model) prove it was generating fiction (eg, talking to me about lattice theory which is useless for practical work with DLP).
 As well as one or two notebooks, I asked to generate (ends with "-ai").

 The bottom line: fastexp overhead is non-monotonic.
 Asymmetric encryption has "cat in a bag" security - defender has to spend as much energy/resources as attacker to ensure security of a given pubkey.